s5uishida/install_eupf/README.md

 ## Changelog (summary)

+- [2024.10.14] Changed the VM environment from Virtualbox to Proxmox VE.
 - [2024.05.11] Changed the eUPF OS from Ubuntu 22.04 to 24.04.
 - [2024.05.04] Updated to `v0.6.4`.
 - [2024.02.11] Updated to `v0.6.1`.